 - This recipe takes about 30 minutes of cooking time that you’ll need to be stirring occasionally, so pick your favorite podcast or Netflix show and pull up a stool to the stove.

-- Simmer until lentils are very soft and the lentils have a stew-like consistency.
-Store leftovers in an airtight container in the fridge or freeze for later.
+- Simmer until the lentils are very soft and the lentils have a stew-like consistency.
+Store leftovers in an airtight container in the fridge or freeze them for later.

 - 3 tbsp canola oil

 - 3 tomatoes, medium or large Roma, diced